-As executive vice president, general counsel and secretary of MSG Networks Inc., Lawrence J. Burian oversees and directs all of the legal affairs for the media company, which includes two award-winning regional sports and entertainment networks, MSG Network and MSG+.
+As executive vice president and general counsel of MSG Networks Inc., Lawrence J. Burian oversees and directs all of the legal affairs for the media company, which includes two award-winning regional sports and entertainment networks, MSG Network and MSG+.
 Mr. Burian also serves as general counsel for The Madison Square Garden Company (MSG), a sports and entertainment leader with renowned performance venues, entertainment properties, and professional sports teams.

 MSG Networks Inc. was formerly known as The Madison Square Garden Company until a 2015 spin-off that made MSG Networks Inc. a pure play media company and created a new publicly-traded sports and entertainment company that took the name: The Madison Square Garden Company (MSG).
-In addition to playing an integral role in this transaction, which included raising $1 billion in debt financing at MSG Networks Inc., Mr. Burian also serves as executive vice president, general counsel and secretary of MSG.
+In addition to playing an integral role in this transaction, which included raising $1 billion in debt financing at MSG Networks Inc., Mr. Burian also serves as executive vice president and general counsel of MSG.

 From 2010 to 2015, Mr. Burian worked for the former The Madison Square Garden Company, during which time he played an integral role in the company’s key initiatives, including the unprecedented, three-year Transformation of the Madison Square Garden arena and the company’s partnerships with Azoff MSG Entertainment, Tribeca Enterprises and Brooklyn Bowl Las Vegas.
 He also helped drive the company’s purchase and reinvention of the Forum in Inglewood, CA; and its acquisition of the Westchester Knicks.
 In 2014, Mr. Burian led the sale of the company’s Fuse music television network and, in his first year with the former The Madison Square Garden Company, was a key contributor to its successful spin-off from Cablevision Systems Corporation.